Delgan/loguru/README.rst

 |/strike|

-Although logging impact on performances is in most cases negligeable, a zero-cost logger would allow to use it anywhere without much concern.
+Although logging impact on performances is in most cases negligible, a zero-cost logger would allow to use it anywhere without much concern.
 In an upcoming release, Loguru's critical functions will be implemented in C for maximum speed.

 .. |strike| raw:: html